-- There are always reasons behind our choices, what motivated you to choose to study law?
+- There are always reasons behind our choices, what motivated you to choose law?

-- Could you take us through your path as a law student?
+- Could you take us through the path as a law student?

-- As you studied law abroad, what differences do you see between studying law in Egypt and in Germany?
+- As you studied law abroad, what differences do you see between the law in Egypt and outside Egypt?

-- You have recently published a law book “The Impact of the Convention on the Elimination of all forms of discrimination against women on the domestic legislation in Egypt”, would you give us more insights on the book?
+- You have recently published the book “The Impact of the convention on the elimination of all forms of discrimination against women (CEDAW) on the domestic legislation in Egypt”; give us more insights on the book?

-- You are currently The International Cooperation advisor to the minister of tourism; could you tell us more about your position?
+- You are currently the International Cooperation Advisor to the Minister of Tourism; tell us more about your position?

 - What are your plans for the future?

-We have agreed from the beginning that I will be taking the position of the International Cooperation advisor to the minister of tourism for one year and the year is coming to an end soon, so I am really looking forward to going back to academia and do different consultancies.
+The Minister and I agreed from the beginning that my position would be for one year, which is coming to an end soon.
+I am looking forward to going back to academia and taking on different consultancies.

-- What advice would you give to the young generation of law students and the law practitioners?
+- What advice would you give law students?